-Timing analysis involves many foundational concepts: asynchronous v. synchronous arcs, arrival and required times, setup and hold requirements, etc. These are defined in the Timing Analyzer Terminology and Concepts section of the Intel® Quartus® Prime Standard Edition User Guide: Timing Analyzer.
+Timing analysis involves many foundational concepts: asynchronous v. synchronous arcs, arrival and required times, setup and hold requirements, etc. These are defined in the Timing Analysis Basic Concepts section of the Intel® Quartus® Prime Standard Edition User Guide: Timing Analyzer.

 The Timing Analyzer applies your timing constraints and determines timing delays from the results of the Fitter's implementation of your design into the target device.